 Tara, mother to Eva and Imari, aged 3 and 7 months

 Keeping your child cool in a heatwave ...

 Keeping cool during the day:

-- A longer lunch nap at home in the cot will keep your baby or toddler out of the intense heat of the midday/early afternoon sun, and enable them to get a better quality of sleep.
+- Planning a lunch nap at home will keep your baby or toddler out of the intense heat of the midday/early afternoon sun, and enable them to get a better quality of sleep.